matthewkmayer/refeed-rampage/deployment/README.md

 ## Viewing logs

-SSH into machine, use `$ journalctl -u rrmeals.service`.
+SSH into machine, use `journalctl -u rrmeals.service`.
+Get today's logs: `journalctl -u rrmeals.service --since today`.
+Logs from a date: `journalctl -u rrmeals.service --since '2020-04-01'`.

 Should ship them somewhere at some point in time but :shrug: .